microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/02_Query.md

     **Note**: These steps assume you have followed the previous sections of this module.

+1. Open a shell prompt and change to the **SQLonOpenShift/sqlonopenshift/02_query** directory.

-1. Run the following set of commands to find out what user tables are in the WideWorldImporters database backup you restored.
+2. Run the following set of commands to find out what user tables are in the WideWorldImporters database backup you restored.
 You can also use the script **step4_find_tables.sh**:

     `SERVERIP=$(oc get service | grep mssql-service | awk {'print $4'})`<br>
     `PORT=31433`<br>